All Episodes

 Mamon is smiling because it's true.

-And what also happens in this when you say something that's true that people don't want to hear, man, do you catch it?
+And what also happens in this, when you say something that's true that people don't want to hear, man, do you catch it?

 I am fully prepared.

-I'm gonna catch it here.
+I'm going to catch it here.

-That's the really why you smile because he knows I'm gonna catch it, but you also are smiling because you know I can take it.
+But you also are smiling because you know I can take it.

 You know that I can catch it and throw it right back.